AidLift/AidLift_Drone/README.md

 ---

 ## Vision

-The long-term goal of Aid Lift Drone is to create a **scalable, reliable, and field-ready system** that can:
-- Detect fires earlier and more accurately than manual observation.
-- Deliver immediate situational awareness to first responders.
-- Suggest the fastest and safest routes to reach affected areas.
-- Integrate with drones, smart city infrastructure, and emergency dispatch centers.

 By automating parts of the detection and response workflow, Aid Lift Drone seeks to help emergency teams save more lives and reduce the damage caused by fires.